n-nimna/n-nimna/README.md

 # 👋 Hi, I'm Nimeshi Dilshara!
 <h3 align="center">Software Engineering Student in Sri Lanka passionate about UI/UX design and innovative Web Development.</h3><br>
-<p align="center">I am a dedicated undergraduate student with a passion for UX/UI design🎨 and web development.
-My focus is on blending creativity with functionality to build seamless and engaging user interfaces💫.
-With a strong attention to detail and a commitment to user-centered design, I have completed various design projects and personal coding endeavors.
-Continuously learning and adapting to the evolving digital landscape, I strive to create innovative, user-friendly solutions that improve the overall user experience.!</p><br/>
+<p align="center">🎓 I’m a passionate BSc (Hons) Software Engineering undergraduate specializing in UI/UX designing and web development.
+I focus on creating intuitive, user-centered, and visually appealing digital experiences.
+With skills in modern tools and design principles, I craft responsive, accessible solutions that enhance usability and deliver exceptional value.
+I have a strong foundation in front-end and back-end technologies, continuously honing my skills to build scalable and efficient applications.
+Let’s create something amazing together and make a lasting impact in the digital world! ✨</p><br/>

 - 📫 How to reach me **nimeshid724@gmail.com**